peter7775/dna-etnicity-compare/README.md

 # DNA Etnicity Compare

-##
-_CLI application compare etnicity analyze of DNA from differenct web services.
+## CLI application compare etnicity analyze of DNA from different web services.
 As input, you use CSV file with results from this services; the output shows the statistical result of the comparison made by the main methods used._
 ---
 ## Structure of CSV input
 ``Service,Ethnicity-Group-Name,Percentage,Rating``